Azure/deployment-stacks/README.md

 ## Delete a stack

-Remove a deployment stack also remove the associated snapshots.
-All managed resources will be detached, regardless of `UpdateBehavior`
+Removing a deploymentStack also removes the all snapshots.
+All managed resources will be detached.
+To delete all the managedResources update the deploymentStack with an empty template and set `-UpdateBehavior PurgeResources`, then delete the deploymentStack.

 ### At the resource group level